The Best Restaurants In Kensington guide image

 OpenTable logo

-This High Street Kensington spot has been around since the ‘60s, and it continues to serve top-notch Italian food to this day.
-But what is it exactly that makes it so great?
+This High Street Kensington spot has been around since the ‘60s, and it continues to serve top-notch Italian food.
+But what makes it so great?
 Is it the calamari?
 The heavy curtain at the entrance that keeps the cold air out?
 The intimate booths at the back?
-Actually, it’s all of the above, plus the friendly staff and a menu filled with comforting plates of food like nutmeg and walnut gnocchi, veal milanese, and wild mushroom risotto.
+It’s all of the above, plus the friendly staff and a menu filled with comforting plates of food like nutmeg and walnut gnocchi, veal milanese, and wild mushroom risotto.
 You could easily spend a lot of time in this old-school restaurant, and you absolutely should.

 We challenge anyone to come to Launceston Place and not consider hiding under the table in the hopes that you can just live in this charming and quiet corner of Kensington forever.
-Our favourite thing about this European restaurant is that, despite serving things like pigeon with blackberry jus and duck liver parfait, it doesn’t take itself too seriously.
-Case in point: the miniature Henry hoovers used by the suited servers to clear the crumbs from your table between courses, and the confit potatoes that arrive in mini shopping trolleys.
+Our favourite thing about this European restaurant is that despite serving things like pigeon with blackberry jus and duck liver parfait, it doesn’t take itself too seriously.
+Case in point: the miniature Henry hoovers used by the suited servers to clear the crumbs from your table between courses.
 Basically, there’s a whole lot that will make you smile here, not least of all the truly spectacular food.

 A flute of champagne and a plate of pierogi is a shamelessly decadent way to start a meal, but it feels just right for South Ken.
 Ognisko is an old-school Polish restaurant—the kind that’s full of white tablecloths, people wearing Chelsea boots, blinis and caviar all over the shop.
 It’s a classic affair that sings when you play the hits: pork schnitzel, steak tartare, pierogi crisped to a perfect level of brownness and the pastry lovingly crimped.
 There’s a sense of old-fashioned opulence about the whole thing, perfect for dates young and old.